 - Enter the name of the environment, a short code, and a description.
 The short-code is used to prefix requirement ids associated with an environment.

-- If this environment is to be a composite environment, i.e. encompass artifacts of other environments, then right click on the environment list, select Add from the speed menu, and select the environment/s to add.
+- If this environment is to be a composite environment, i.e. encompass artifacts of other environments, then click on the Add button the environment table, and select the environment to add.